WASHINGTON MONUMENT HISTORY

 You are welcome to bring a camera of any type with you and a small backpack.
 No large backpacks, strollers, and the usual forbidden items such as guns, knives, bombs, and open food and drink.

 Once inside, an elevator will take you straight to the top viewing area where you will find four small windows, one for each direction on the compass.
-You may have to wait in line to look out a window because the place is likely to be packed..
+You may have to wait in line to look out a window because the place is likely to be packed.
 The windows are fairly clean, so you can get decent photos out of them.
+There is no time limit for your stay inside the monument, but you pretty much run out of things to do in about fifteen minutes.

 When done, you must walk down a flight of stairs to catch the elevator back down to ground level.
-This is done to avoid a crowd of people fighting to get on and off at the top level in such a compact space (I you are in a wheelchair or cannot walk down the stairs, you can board from the top level.)
+This is done to avoid a crowd of people fighting to get on and off at the top level in such a compact space.
+If you are in a wheelchair or cannot walk down the stairs, you can board from the top level.
+Just let a Ranger know in advance.

 Exhibits about the Washington Monument and its construction are located on the lower level, and you can read these while you wait for the elevator.
 As mentioned, there is no time limit for the tour, so if you want to read all of the information, which takes about 10 minutes, you don’t have to get on the very next elevator.